johnnytbz/johnnytbz.github.io/_posts/2020-03-13-robot-framework-test-locally.md

 ### 5.3.3 Install chromedriver
 Download and install chromedriver_win32.zip (version 2.35) from http://www.seleniumhq.org/download/ (click on the "Google Chrome Driver" link) and extract it in C:\Python27\.

+No 64-bit version of the Google Chrome Driver is available for Windows, but the 32-bit version has been verified to work with the 64-bit version of Google Chrome.
+Even though not verified, it's likely to believe that the 32-bit version of Google Chrome works too with the 32-bit Google Chrome Driver if ever needed.
 {: .box-warning}
-**Warning:**No 64-bit version of the Google Chrome Driver is available for Windows, but the 32-bit version has been verified to work with the 64-bit version of Google Chrome.
-Even though not verified, it's likely to believe that the 32-bit version of Google Chrome works too with the 32-bit Google Chrome Driver if ever needed.

 ### 6.using chinese repositries